-I understand how tough your situation is, given the people involved. [restict] Guilt, resentment, anger, and anxiety, might be the dominant emotions guiding one’s fear and hence choice.
+I understand how tough your situation is, given the people involved. [restict] Guilt, resentment, anger, and anxiety, might be the dominant emotions guiding one’s fear and hence the choice.
 From where I look at it, it seems that you all urgently need some emotional care, and skills to deal with the situation that you have described; before we talk about changing the situation itself.
-Humans have dealt with and have capacity to deal with bigger threats than those that our modern lives inflict.
+Humans have dealt with and have the capacity to deal with bigger threats than those that our modern lives inflict.

 Related reading: My mother-in-law did what even my mother wouldn’t do

-It is okay to suggest that your parents-in-law be moved to a care facility; however do you think that would also serve as a negative trigger for your relationship with your husband?
+It is okay to suggest that your parents-in-law be moved to a care facility; however, do you think that would also serve as a negative trigger for your relationship with your husband?
 So let’s see what options we have to deal with the issue.
-We can use one or combination of the following:
+We can use one or a combination of the following:

 – Try counselling for the emotional support you obviously need, and to gain skills to deal with the particulars of your condition.